JBernal7/personal-site-jbernal/content/_index.md

           date_end: '2020-12-31'
           description: Taught electronic engineering and researched semiconductor physics.
     design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
       columns: '2'
+      spacing:
+        # Customize the section spacing.
+Order is top, right, bottom, left.
+        padding: ["40px", "0", "20px", "0"]
   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.